Section 301 Exclusions

 Section 301 Tariffs against China imports

-The first stage involved goods with an estimated total annual trade value of $34 billion; the second stage was for goods valued at $16 billion; the third stage is for goods valued at $200 billion.
-The President has indicated there may be a fourth stage yet to come, but there has been no official proposal on what might be involved.
+The first stage involved goods with an estimated total annual trade value of $34 billion; the second stage was for goods valued at $16 billion; the third stage is for goods valued at $200 billion; the fourth stage was to encompass goods with an annual trade value of $300 billion.

-The first and second stage tariffs increased the duties on certain products by 25%.
+The first, second, and third stage tariffs increased the duties on certain products by 25%.
 The products affected depends on their classification in certain “subheadings” of the tariff schedules.

-If you want to discuss a possible 301 exclusion request, and are interested in applying for an exclusion for section 301 tariffs, you can give us a call or complete the contact form below.
+If you want to discuss a Section 301 tariffs and exclusions?
+Give us a call at 734-855-4999 or use the contact forms.